-When a woman shows symptoms of infection, such as a strong-smelling vaginal discharge, genital itching, and/or pain during urination, or if a man has the frequent urge to urinate and/or a discharge from the urethra.
+If a woman shows symptoms of infection, such as a strong-smelling vaginal discharge, genital itching, and/or pain during urination then testing should occur.
+A man may display symptoms of the frequent urge to urinate and/or a discharge from the urethra.

-As symptoms warrant or when sexual partners test positive.
+As symptoms warrant or if a sexual partners test positive.

-In women, a swab of secretions is collected from the vagina.
-In men, a swab is inserted into the urethra of the penis.
+In women, a swab of the secretions inside the vagina is collected.
+In men, a thin swab is inserted into the urethra of the penis.
 Alternatively, the first portion of urine is collected for testing.

-Your doctor may request the test if you complain of symptoms, such as vaginal discharge or pain on urination.
-If you have an infection with another sexually transmitted disease, your doctor might test for trichomonas as well.
-Testing may also be performed if your partner has tested positive for a genital tract infection.
+Your doctor may request the test if you show signs of symptoms, such as vaginal discharge or pain on urination.
+Co-infection with other sexually transmitted diseases is likely.
+If you have an infection with another sexually transmitted disease, your doctor might test for Trichomonas vaginalis as well.
+Likewise, if you are positive for Trichomonasis your doctor may test you for other STDs such as Chlamydia and Gonorrhoea.
+Testing may also be performed if your partner has tested positive for a STD.
+Re-testing may also occur to ensure that the infection has been eradicated as reinfection from an untreated partner is common.

-Trichomonas is an uncommon sexually transmitted disease in most parts of urban Australia.
+Trichomonasis is one of the most prevalent, treatable non-viral STDs, mostly affecting women.
 It is more common in Aboriginal populations especially in rural and remote communities.

-An infected person is at greater risk of getting other sexually transmitted diseases, so the doctor may want to test for these other infections also.
+An infected person is at greater risk of getting other STDs , so the doctor may want to test for these other infections also.

 Trichomonas infection can affect pregnancy, contributing to premature birth and low birth weight.
-You should inform your doctor if you may be pregnant.
+You should inform your doctor if you think you might be pregnant.
 The doctor may medically manage a woman who is infected and in her first three months of pregnancy differently.

 Most infected men have no symptoms but when they do, symptoms include discharge from the urethra, a frequent urge to urinate, and a burning sensation on urination.

-It is usually treated with an antibiotic called metronidazole.
-Most antibiotics used to treat bacterial infections will not be effective against this parasitic infection.
-All current sexual partners must be treated at the same time or the patient is likely to become re-infected.
+It is usually treated with an antibiotic called Metronidazole.
+All current sexual partners should be notified and treated at the same time or the patient is likely to become re-infected.

 Pap smear, chlamydia, gonorrhoea